 - Notification Correlation ID, if this information was provided during subscription;

-- the list of MBS distribution session events to be reported;
+- the list of MBS distribution session events to be reported:

-- When reporting a MTK_UPDATE event:

-- an updated multicast session security context if the MBSTF generated a new MBS Traffic Key (MTK);

-- When reporting a MSK_REQUEST event:

-- optionally, an updated multicast session security context containing list of MSK IDs to be refreshed;
+- report a DATA_INGEST_FAILURE event when the MBSTF failed to ingest data from the AF/AS;

+- report a SESSION_DEACTIVATED event when the MBS distribution session is released in the MBSTF;

+- report a SESSION_ACTIVATED event when the delivery started toward the MB-UPF.

 2a.
 On success, the MBSF shall return a "204 No Content" response.

 2b.
 On failure, one of the HTTP status code listed in the data structures supported by the POST Response Body (see Table 6.1.5.2.3.1-2) shall be returned.
 The message body shall contain a ProblemDetails structure with the "cause" attribute set to one of the application error listed in the same Table 6.1.5.2.3.1-2).